 The Fairtrade Premium is an additional sum of money which goes into a communal fund for workers and farmers to use – as they see fit – to improve their social, economic and environmental conditions.

 Pratibha has a strong focus on women’s empowerment and holds various training activities to encourage women to become stakeholders in the decision-making process.
 They wish to increase female representation in the executive committee by 15%.
-Pratibha has also established a skills development centre where women learn additional craft skills – like tailoring and stitching – to supplement their income, and is making efforts to enrol all girls in the community in the local schools.
+Pratibha has also established a skills development centre where women learn additional craft skills – like tailoring and stitching – to supplement their income, and is making efforts to enrol all girls from the community in the local schools.

 In 2009, the Vasudha Vidya Vihar school was built for the children of the farmers.
 Today, over 450 students attend the school, which offers education until the 12th grade.
 Farmers pay a nominal tuition fee and Fairtrade farmers get a 10% subsidy on the fee and an additional discount on sibling enrolment.